hashicorp/vault/website/source/guides/authentication.html.md

 When you enabled AppRole auth backend, it gets mounted at the **`/auth/approle`** path.
 In this example, you are going to create a role for Jenkins server.

+-> Policies created in the [policies](/guides/policies.html) guide are referenced in this step.

 #### CLI command